-Mitigation Number/Name Aspect/Section Mitigation Measure Reason for Mitigation Measure the nearest available habitat (out of the construction area).
+Mitigati on Number /Name Aspect/Section Mitigation Measure Reason for Mitigation Measure construction construction site is to be relocated by a trained professional, to the nearest available habitat (out of the construction area).
 ECO10 During construction Works are generally to be carried out in daylight and no unnecessary vehicular movements (including lights) are to be performed at night.
 To protect fauna during nighttime hours.
 ECO11 During construction All lighting is to face away from bushland area and vegetation clusters.
 The lights can attract predatory species.
 To prevent predatory species on site.
 ECO12 During construction Weed infestations are to be controlled in accordance with the NVMP in Appendix 32 to prevent rabbit harbour on site.
 To prevent unwanted species on site.
 ECO13 During operation Weed management control is to be undertaken on site in accordance with the FFA in Appendix 31 and using qualified bush regenerators.
 To manage weeds on site.
 ECO14 During operation Prevent security lighting and sporting lighting from facing towards bushland and accompanying habitat.
 To protect bushland and habitat on site.
 ECO15 During operation Pest management control is to be undertaken by qualified pest control experts.
 To manage pests on site.
 ECO16 During operation Implement the NVMP (Water Tech 2024a) in Appendix 32.
 To ensure consistency with the NVMP.
-Surface and Gro undwater Managem ent SWGW1 During construction If the water table is unexpectedly intercepted during construction works, all works are to cease immediately.
-The contractor will be required to liaise with the department, as well as the relevant water authority, to ensure: Dewatering measures are known and if required, a dewatering plan/groundwater management plan is prepared and implemented during site works before works recommence on site; All relevant approvals for dewatering are obtained prior to the continuation of works; and A suitably qualified geotechnical engineer is to be engaged to advise on any further measures to be implemented to ensure no adverse impact to the quality or quantity of groundwater.
-To ensure groundwater impacts are minimised, if groundwater is unexpectedly encountered on the site during works.
-SWGW2 During construction - erosion and sediment control Erosion and sediment control measures, in accordance with Council's requirements, and the plan in the FIRA at Appendix 8 as well as the Soil Management Plan approved under Mitigation Measure CON2, are to be implemented during construction works.
-To ensure protection of downstream drainage lines, assets, ecosystems or existing hydrological
+Surface, Groundwater, and Stormwater Management SWGW 1 During construction If the water table is unexpectedly intercepted during construction works, all works are to cease immediately.
+The contractor will be required to liaise with the department, as well as the relevant water authority, to ensure: Dewatering measures are known and if required, a dewatering plan/groundwater management plan is prepared and implemented during site works before works recommence To ensure groundwater impacts are minimised, if groundwater is unexpectedly encountered on the site during works. on site; All relevant approvals for dewatering are obtained prior to the continuation of works; and A suitably qualified geotechnical engineer is to be engaged to advise on any further measures to be implemented to ensure no adverse impact to the quality or quantity of groundwater.
+SWGW 2 During construction Erosion and sediment control measures, in accordance with Council's requirements, and the plan in the FIRA at To ensure protection of downstream drainage lines, assets, ecosystems or existing